charlieroberts/genish.js/README.md

 ## try it out
 http://www.charlie-roberts.com/genish/playground

+Genish.js currently runs best in Chrome and the Safari Technology Preview.

 ## what?
 A little more detail: genish.js will codegen per-sample callbacks with an API that mirrors gen~ closely.
 Given the following code: